Kelvin Grade massacre: Escape

 At the same time another pair of Apaches attacked Holmes and took his rifle.
 The prisoner Pas-Lau-Tau shot Reynolds, who died instantly; Holmes subsequently died of a heart attack.
 Just after the scuffle broke out, Avott ran ahead to warn Middleton who assumed the firing was nothing more than target practice.
 When Avott reached the coach Middleton told him to get in but instead he hid in some bushes.
 Bach-e-on-al was not far behind and shortly thereafter shot Middleton in the head.
 The bullet went in through the mouth, without hitting any teeth, and exited Middleton's neck.
 Amazingly, Middleton survived without losing consciousness.
 After that the remaining prisoners came up and released Kid from inside the coach.
 One of the fugitives, El-cahn, was going to smash Middleton's head with a rock while he lay on the ground helpless, but Kid prevented it, possibly recalling that Middleton had shared his cigarettes with the Kid the night before.

+The prisoners escaped into the desert, except for Jesus Avott, who stayed hidden in fear for his own life.
+A cowboy named Andronico Lorona, who was herding horses nearby, came upon the coach.
+Andronico Lorona, for the Zellewager Ranch, seeing the stopped stagecoach, drove his twelve horses over for a look, found Avott, and heard his story about the eight Apache convicts headed for Yuma escaping.
+Lorona took a gentle horse from his remuda and sent Avott on to Florence.
+Lorona carried the word back to his foreman, who then sent a few cowboys back to the stage to guard Reynolds and Holmes' bodies until help arrived.